LukaszSwolkien/EngineeringMetrics/README.md

-import ia.dependency.conf.components as components import ia.dependency.algo as dependency import ia.dependency.metrics_store as metrics
+import ia.dependency.conf.components as components import ia.dependency.algo as dependency import ia.dependency.metrics_store as metrics from dotenv import load_dotenv load_dotenv() # Read the access variables from .env file and add them to environment variables

 # Access variables to read data from Jira and publish analysis to Confluance page